Twenty One Toys & the Learning Revolution

 Inventing the Empathy Toy®

 As a design student, Ilana knew all about the importance of Empathy.
 Empathy is the beginning of the design process and Ilana had a big design challenge ahead of her.
 Partnered with the Canadian National Institute for the Blind (CNIB), Ilana was given a brief – to design a navigational aid for the visually impaired.

 She jokes that her school thought she was going to design a blackberry with really big buttons, but instead Ilana took a different approach.
 After reading about visual impairment for a few days she decided instead to speak to those living with visual impairment, as well as their friends and family.

 To her dismay, she discovered that there was a huge social and emotional gap between the visually impaired and sighted students.
 These children missed 30% of class time, normally had an adult supervisor, and had to practice something called Orientation & Mobility, the foundations of which were “Where Am I?”
 “Where Am I Going?” and “How Do I Get There?”.
 She decided at that moment that she would design a game that incorporated those foundations, but that visually impaired students could then play with their sighted classmates.
-And thus, the Empathy Toy® (or as it was called back then – the Connexions Toy for Empathy & Creative Dialogue) was born.
+And thus, the Empathy Toy (or as it was called back then – the Connexions Toy for Empathy & Creative Dialogue) was born.

 That same year the toy won “Best in Show” at a design competition from the Association of Chartered Industrial Designers (ACIDO).
 Ilana took the obvious next step; she tried to sell the toy to a company, but no company existed that was interested in developing a toy for empathy.
 So she shelved her idea and didn’t return to it again for a few years.